gy-mate/moodle-to-vikwikiquiz/README.md

 * Imports multiple HTML files at once
 * Supports single and multiple choice questions
+* Deduplicates questions with the same text
+* Asks for correct answers if it can't be determined from a graded question
+* Adds the only remaining correct answer automatically if it can be determined from the grade
 * Creates placeholders for illustrations
-* Asks for correct answers if it can't be determined from a graded question
-* Deduplicates questions with the same text
+* Formats LaTeX equations as wikitext

 ## 📥 Installation

 1. [Install Homebrew](https://brew.sh/#:~:text=Install%20Homebrew)
 2. Run the following command in the terminal:
   ```bash
   brew install pipx && pipx ensurepath && pipx install moodle-to-vikwikiquiz
   ```